bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1105_error_handling.md

 [Intro to Error Handling (Blog)](https://goo.gl/EaepCa)

 ## Conclusion
-In this lesson, you've learned the motivation for using Swift Errror Handling snytax such as `catch`, `do`, and `try` instead of writing a `else-if` statement to handle unexpected outcomes.
+In this lesson, you've learned the motivation for using the Swift Error Handling syntax such as `catch`, `do`, and `try` instead of writing a `else-if` statement to handle unexpected outcomes.
 You've also learned the differences between `try`, `try?`, and `try!`.
 You can only use `try` when you use it within a `do` block.
-However, if you don't care about catching errors that thrown, you may use `try?` and `try!`.
-But make sure never use `!` because it can crash at any time.
+However, if you don't care about catching errors that are thrown, you may use `try?` and `try!`.
+But make sure you never use `!` because it can crash at any time.

 That's it guys.
-You've covered the entire `!` and `?` such as type casting, error handling, optionals, and optional chaning.
+I've covered the entire `!`s and `?`s.
+To recap, we've learned these two symbols are used in  `type casting`, `error handling`, `optionals`, and `optional chaining`.
 I'm so proud of how much you've come, and you will find out how these Swift concepts play a major role in Part 2 of the course and of course Part 3.
 In our next lesson, we are learn how make ourselves dry.
 In other words, we are going to prevent us from repeating our code.
 See you soon!

 #### Stay Connected